bitscurrent/LNA/README.md

                                  fig output noise.

 ## Conclusion
-Thus, the LNA shows a proper maching at 2.5GHz and is verified using 28nm Technology node of Synopsis.
+Thus, the LNA has been simulated using active inductor which shows a proper maching at 2.5GHz and is verified using 28nm Technology node of Synopsis.

 ## Acknowledgement